kangning-huang/URBANMOD-ZIPF/README.md

 The areas of urban land (km^2) for each country under five Shared Socioeconomic Pathways (SSPs) are stored in "results/urban_land.csv".
 These areas are calculated based on the panel regression coefficients listed in the Supplementary Table 2 in Huang et al (2019).
 To perform the calculation, run "functions/urban_land_quantities.R" in R.

 ## Urban land covers in 2015
 The urban land covers in 2015 are based on the Global Human Settlement Layer - Settlement Model (GHSL-SMOD; Florczyk et al 2019).
 Grid cells labeled as "urban center (30)" or "dense urban cluster (23)" are considered urban lands.
 Both of these two types of grid cells have >50% impervious surface and >1,500 people/km^2 population density.
-Run script "urban_land_setup.R" in R to crop urban land covers in 2015 for each country.
+Run script "functions/urban_land_setup.R" in R to crop urban land covers in 2015 for each country.
 The cropped rasters are stored in "results/{country_ISO3_code}/urban_2015.tif".

 ## System requirements
 - Matlab R2021b or above;